Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 </figure>
 <br>

 The reason for uninstalling the MM package will become clear later.
+Note that uninstalling **MM** will also necessitate uninstalling any installed packages that depend on it.
+Please remember to reinstall these packages after finishing this tutorial!
 If the MM package wasn't installed then clicking uninstall will have no effect.

 BEAUti needs to be closed for the newly installed packages to be loaded properly.